 B2B loyalty programs (or B2B rewards programs) are customer retention solutions with specific features and loyalty logic designed to help businesses establish brand loyalty with the businesses they sell to.
 They differ greatly from their B2C counterparts in terms of both incentives and progression.

-With the B2B eCommerce market alone predicted to reach $1.8 Trillion by 2023, it’s understandable that companies in this vertical aim to grow their market share.
+With the B2B eCommerce market alone predicted to reach $1.8 Trillion by 2023, it’s understandable that companies in this vertical aim to grow their market share and eCommerce business value.
 And one way to do so is to ensure existing clients or contacts stay loyal, satisfied, and engaged.

 A consistently good member experience should never be overlooked in achieving repeat purchases.
 Combining this with more personalized experiences makes customers much more likely to repeat purchases with any brand.
 The technology that enables you to deliver the right offer at the right time to the right customer is crucial.